omicsEye/omePath/README.md

-# deepath
+# omePath
-deepath is a generic tool for omics pathway enrichment analysis
+omePath is a generic tool for omics pathway enrichment analysis

-* **Citation:** if you use the deepath software, please cite our manuscript: Ali Rahnavard and Himel Mallick, et al. (2022). **deepath: Generic Omics Pathway Enrichment Analysis.** R package version 1.1.1. https://www.rahnavard.org/deepath.
+* **Citation:** if you use the omePath software, please cite our manuscript: Ali Rahnavard and Himel Mallick, et al. (2022). **omePath: Generic Omics Pathway Enrichment Analysis.** R package version 1.1.1. https://www.rahnavard.org/omePath.

-This page provides a quick tutorial (workshop oriented) information to start and use *deepath*.
+This page provides a quick tutorial (workshop oriented) information to start and use *omePath*.

 --------------------------------------------